 How to celebrate Black History Month on Long Island – Shopping, Dining, History & More

-Black History month is all about celebrating the richness of black excellence, culture, and of course, food!
-Since we know how much families love having brunch on the weekends, what better way to celebrate Black History month than visiting or grabbing brunch to go from some of Long Island’s top black-owned restaurants?
+February is Black History month, which is all about celebrating the richness of Black excellence, culture, and of course, food!
+Since we know how much Long Islanders love supporting our communities, what better way to celebrate Black History month than shopping small at some of Long Island’s top Black-owned businesses?

 If you are looking for good ole southern comfort, head over to Chara’s Kitchen for some of the best soul food in town!
 You can find everything from Shrimp and Grits, St. Louis Style BBQ ribs and creamy mac and cheese.
 You can also check out their homemade dessert for the full experience!
 All of it is made to order, with love.

 For some, brunch is not complete without a great cocktail or glass of wine — but we will let everyone decide whether they want to spike their brunch or not.
 If you choose to turn things up, head over to Down The Rabbit Hole Wine Boutique in Sayville.
 They have a selection of wines bursting with flavors that you may want to try!
 They also source wines from Black-Owned wine makers around the world.
 They also offer wine consulting and in-home tastings.

 Sweet & Savory Café is a local, family-owned cafe offering magical moments on the weekends!
 Their menu has all of the brunch items one can only dream of, such a Guac Toast that is way better than the classic avocado toast, chicken and waffles, and crab cake.
 They also have scones and specialty drinks like a Vanilla Bourbon Latte (our fav).
 You can also grab a bottle of the McBrides Sisters Black Girl Magic wines.